Avondale family Art walk

 Initial costs and budgting

-We are hoping to get a lot of this donated from local businesses.
+We are hoping to get much of this donated by local businesses.

 event structure